-During 2012, AFSA-PAC contributed $26,000 to our Congressional supporters' re-election efforts.
 Our focus continues to remain on the appropriating and authorizing committees with jurisdiction over Foreign Service management issues, Foreign Service staffing, and general foreign affairs matters.
 We enjoy our good relations with key decision-makers at the highest levels in both parties and we also look to expand our cultivation effort to include new faces.

 Members who do not serve on any of these committees may be recipients of AFSA-PAC funds, but in those cases they will usually have shown a consistent dedication to the support of diplomacy, development, and the Foreign Service workforce.

 As AFSA implements its legislative agenda, we are confident that AFSA-PAC will continue giving the Foreign Service a greater voice.

 We thank the following individuals for volunteering to serve on the AFSA-PAC advisory committee.